jedcrandall/jedcrandall.github.com/courses/cse468fall2026/syllabus.md

 homework assignment, but cannot combine it with any other form of absence forgiveness (e.g., any of them from below): For every hour that an assignment is turned in late, you will lose 1% of the grade.
 Note that a little after four days late the assignment is worth 0%.
+Digital Artifacts assignments are the only homework in this class, so this 1% late policy can't be applied to quizzes, exams, or the final project.

 Excused absences for classes will be given without penalty to the grade in the case of (1) a university-sanctioned event [ACD